pasqualerossi/42-Specialisation/README.md

 <br>

-These Web Development Projects can be created in the following Languages and IDE's:
+The Web Development Projects can be created in the following Languages and IDE's:

 ### Programming Languages